soxueren/atsd/integration/spss/README.md

 FROM inflation.cpi.categories.price
 ORDER BY tags.category, datetime
 ```
-Press Execute button to run these queries and export results to CSV files (for example, prices.csv and weights.csv).
+Press `Execute` button to run these queries and export results to CSV files (for example, `prices.csv` and `weights.csv`).

 Screenshot for dataset with prices
 ![](resources/sql_run.png)
 ![](resources/sql_export.png)

 > Note SPSS makes merge of datasets by common columns.
-So, we have to write aliases for 'value' metric as 'weight' and 'datetime' column as 'timedate'.
+So, in the first query we have to write aliases for metric's value as `weight` and for datetime column as `timedate`.
 Otherwise, we would have got merged dataset with data only for 2017 year.
-On the other hand, you may try to exclude column datetime(+) before merge.
+On the other hand, you may try to exclude second `datetime` column before merge.
 But it should be better to give aliases for columns in SQL query.

 <a name="110"></a>**Intro to IBM SPSS GUI**